Download a copy

 Services and products

-Funding: Organisations can face significant risks when managing funding in sanctioned countries.
+Funding: Organisations can face significant risks when managing funding in countries where sanctions have been imposed.
 Financial transactions intended for aid delivery can be delayed, rejected, or flagged by banks due to concerns about inadvertently supporting sanctioned individuals or entities.
-Even incidental contact with designated persons, such as interactions with local partners or vendors, can trigger compliance issues.
 Without robust due diligence and clear documentation, organisations may unknowingly breach sanctions, exposing themselves to legal penalties and reputational harm.

 Food and physical goods: Food and physical goods (particularly goods that have commercial, governmental or military use, such as computers, shelter or medical provisions) are at higher risk of diversion to sanctioned entities.
 Supply management and reporting obligations can assist in reducing this risk.
 Organisations should implement strict inventory controls, conduct end-use verification, and ensure that goods are not transferred through intermediaries with links to designated persons or entities.
 Where possible, tracking systems and delivery confirmations should be used to monitor the movement and final destination of goods.
 These measures can help demonstrate compliance and reduce the likelihood of inadvertent breaches of sanctions laws.